AquaAuma/FishGlob_data/README.md

 *The repository doesn't hold any dataset or any analysis, additional repository will be created for each project.*

-Folder **standard_formats** includes:
+**/standard_formats** includes:
 - the fishglob data format, with column names, descriptions and units file *fishglob_data_columns.xlsx*
 - the survey standard ids provided by the data owners or us file *Surveys_ID.xlsx*

-Folder **explore.metadata** to a few updates of the survey metadata (survey id, long, lat, year) to create maps of survey effort
+**/explore.metadata** to a few updates of the survey metadata (survey id, long, lat, year) to create maps of survey effort

-Folder **taxa_analysis** contains the taxonomic cleaning procedure for all surveys prior to survey cleaning, list of taxa inclusive (e.g. pelagic taxa) but removes invertebrates and non-marine taxa.
+**/taxa_analysis** contains the taxonomic cleaning procedure for all surveys prior to survey cleaning, list of taxa inclusive (e.g. pelagic taxa) but removes invertebrates and non-marine taxa.
 List of taxa first created to extract taxa list for trait data compilation.
 Reference taxonomy from WoRMS https://www.marinespecies.org/, but fishbase also checked.

-Folder **cleaning.codes** includes all cleaning codes of surveys:
+**/cleaning.codes** includes all cleaning codes of surveys:
 - get.XX.R: R scripts to clean a survey, cleaning and homogenization of each separate survey or groups of surveys (if shared raw format), XX follows the name/abbreviation of the provider/survey described in the file *Surveys_ID.xlsx*
 - merge.R : merge all the survey (+ other cleaning task to be done with all data together?)
 - compile.R : R script from OceanAdapt
 - source_DATRAS_wing_doorspread.R : R code used to clean DATRAS surveys

-Folder **functions** contains useful functions used in other scripts
+**/functions** contains useful functions used in other scripts
 - clean_taxa.R: extract accepted taxa name from worms and looks for synonyms matching, cleans taxonomy for aphiaID or scientific names provided - extract aphiaID, fishbaseID, classification, rank and taxa accepted name
 - name.filter.fun.R:
 - name.matching.fun.R: